Healthy eating procedures

 • promote healthy food and drink options for all school activities

-• ensure that school activities involving the provision of food and drink address the requirements for anaphylaxis and allergy management (refer to Anaphylaxis and allergy management) to minimise the risk of exposure to allergens.
+• ensure that school activities involving the provision of food and drink address the requirements for anaphylaxis and allergy management (refer to refer to Anaphylaxis and allergy management procedures) to minimise the risk of exposure to allergens.

 Teachers: